-Original hammer covering samples have been tested in a laboratory to establish generic tanning method and the animal from which the leather was produced.
-New leather samples have been made using 18th century tanning processes.
+Original hammer covering samples were tested in a laboratory to establish generic tanning method and the animal from which the leather was produced.
 It is not necessarily the case that the same quality of leather can be produced from the same animal skin used originally as both the animal and conditions have changed.
-It is more important that a type of animal skin used today best produces the quality of the original leather.
-Further samples of leather are being produced over the next three months.
+It is more important that a type of animal skin used today best replicates the quality of the original leather.

 Some vegetable-tanned hair sheep leather has been produced by an English tannery that is suitable for some applications.
-Work is currently being undertaken in liaison with the Institute of Creative Leather Technology, Northampton University, UK to establish leather specifications.
+In 2013, work was undertaken in liaison with the Institute of Creative Leather Technology, Northampton University, UK to establish leather specifications.

 The production of suitable leather is fraught with difficulties including finding suitable skins for tanning and the consistency in quality of these skins.
 Understandably, The leather industry is geared towards meeting the requirements of the major market sectors rather than a small niche market for early pianos.
-Therefore there is a limit to the research and development resources that the industry is able to provide and it is taking longer than expected to produce suitable leather.
+Therefore there is a limit to the research and development resources that the industry is able to provide.

 It is unfortunate that since this article was written in 2013 it has not been possible to commission suitable leather.
 The hair sheep leather referred to above was not a dependable source and is no longer available.
 Leather that has some merit is available occasionally from suppliers and manufacturers but only in small quantities from a one-off batch production.